SAP NetWeaver ABAP security configuration. Part 1: Why do we do these guidelines?

 The top-9 critical areas for business applications

-1. initial access to exploit the vulnerability;
+1. the initial access to exploit a vulnerability;

-3. complexity of vulnerability exploitation.
+3. the complexity of a vulnerability exploitation.

 This list is the same for all the business applications.
 In the next chapters, checks for each of these items (specific to the SAP NetWeaver ABAP platform) are described in detail.
-However, these descriptions are stated in a way to ensure understanding of the basic principles relating to vulnerability assessment for any enterprise application systems.
+However, these descriptions are stated in a way to ensure understanding of the basic principles concerning vulnerability assessment for any enterprise application systems.

 |1.
 Patch management flaws||Anonymous||High||High|